MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/sensitive-information-type-entity-definitions.md

 ### Format

-9 digits which may be in a formatted or unformatted pattern
+nine digits which may be in a formatted or unformatted pattern

 ### Pattern